thenameisajay/Aahar-Flavours/README.md

 # Aahar Flavours -  Indian Cuisine Website

-Welcome to our Indian Cuisine website repository!
  This project is a one-page website built using Next.js 14 framework.
 It showcases various Indian dishes along with a functioning cart to demonstrate how orders can be placed (though not connected to a backend for order processing).

 ## Features